scriptype/feed/readme.md

 it will:
 - Also ask for an optional quote (message) for the retweet
 - Retweet the given tweet on Twitter account
+- Share the link to the tweet on other channels

+Prior to the pricing model changes to Twitter API, feed used to be able to:
 - Attempt to extract link information from the tweet (assuming the tweet is sharing a link)
 - And use this information to save that link and publish that link in other channels as usual.